cyberphone/web2native-bridge/README.md

 * **addMessageListener**(function(*JSONObject*))
 * **addDisconnectListener**(function())

-An example which could be hosted in a standard web page:
+An example which could be hosted in an ordinary (*non-privileged*) web page:
 ```javascript
 navigator.nativeConnect('com.example.w2nb.sample').then(function(port) {